 Quantitative PCR and Real time PCR

-This method is used to study gene expression in mosquito vectors.
+This method is used to study gene expression vectors.
 This technique is used at CRID to:

 - Validate the results of differential expression of genes implicated in metabolic resistance in mosquitoes.
 These results are obtained from Microarray and RNA-sequencing techniques;